SamIAm10/Hospital-General-Information-Data/README.md

 Project was completed and tested in Eclipse.

 ## Running and using the program
-The program can be run by compiling "MainUI.java" in the "src" directory.
+The program can be run by compiling "MainUI.java".
 It utilizes a simple user interface (with buttons, windows, drop-down menus, etc.) for requesting and navigating the information.